Thursday, January 29, 2026

 Flower parade

-Monnickendam (55 kms, June 2022)
+Monnickendam (55 kms, June 2022, August 2024)

 Monnickendam

-Monnickendam is a small fishing city north of Amsterdam, in an area called the Waterland.
+Monnickendam is a small fishing town north of Amsterdam, in an area called Waterland.
 Apparently this whole area was earlier a swamp, and is built on totally reclaimed land.
 The ride there was through country fields and gorgeous canals.
 Many of the canals were lined with houseboats all the way, and some very grand ones.
 Monnickendam was a very picturesque city too, with coloured houses and lots of boats.
 We walked through its old streets, and went up the church tower museum.

-Muiden (33 kms, July 2021)
+Muiden (33 kms, July 2021, May 2023)

 Muiden